daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 IRkernel::installspec()
 ```

 To see if you were successful, try running Jupyter Lab and check if you have working R kernel.
-To launch the Jupyter Lab type the following in the Windows Powershell:
+To launch Jupyter Lab, type the following in a terminal:

 ```
 jupyter lab